ThrowTheSwitch/Unity/README.md

 Compares two integers for equality and display errors as hexadecimal.
-Like the other integer comparisons, you can specify the size... here the size will also effect how many nibbles are shown (for example, `HEX16` will show 4 nibbles).
+Like the other integer comparisons, you can specify the size... here the size will also affect how many nibbles are shown (for example, `HEX16` will show 4 nibbles).

     TEST_ASSERT_EQUAL(expected, actual)